yatorooo/OrienteeringProblem/technical_test_specification.md

 - Compare different algorithmic strategies you attempted
 - Document performance optimizations implemented

-## Notebook Submission
+## Notebook

-In addition to your solution code, submit a Jupyter notebook (`report.ipynb`) that includes:
+A Jupyter notebook (`report.ipynb`) that includes:

-1. **Approach Overview**: Description of your algorithmic strategy and reasoning, including all approaches considered
+1. **Approach Overview**: Description of the algorithmic strategy and reasoning, including all approaches considered
-2. **Implementation Details**: Key components of your solution
+2. **Implementation Details**: Key components of the solution
 3. **Performance Analysis**: Runtime analysis across different instance types and sizes
 4. **Results Summary**: Final performance metrics and insights gained
-5. **Visualizations**: Any relevant graphs or charts that illustrate your findings
+5. **Visualizations**: Any relevant graphs or charts that illustrate the findings